thefriendlydev/bluedoor/README.md

-# RogersHometownHockeyTheme
+# WordPress Starter Theme

-This theme has been designed and coded by [Online Clarity](http://onlineclarity.ca) to use for [Bluedoor Inc](http://bluedoorinc.com) main website.
+This theme has been designed and coded by [Online Clarity](http://onlineclarity.ca) to use for as a Wordpress Starter Theme

 ### Requirements